Power plays and scheming queens: the ancient history behind Game of Thrones

-The Wall: a vast icy barricade marking the end of the Seven Kingdoms, it is probably the most famous structure in Westeros and the one most definitively associated with the ancient Romans.
-George RR Martin himself has said that he modelled it on Hadrian’s Wall, which bisects northern England between the Tyne and the Solway Firth.
+The Wall: a vast icy barricade marking the end of the Seven Kingdoms, it is probably the most famous structure in George RR Martin's fictional kingdom of Westeros and the one most definitively associated with the ancient Romans.
+Martin himself has said that he modelled it on Hadrian’s Wall, which bisects northern England between the Tyne and the Solway Firth.
 There, a Roman soldier might stare into the dense forest beyond and wonder what dangers rustled among the trees.
 There he might protect his fellow soldiers and the citizens of Britain from the threat of marauding Picts, and there too, in stations along the wall and places like the fort Vindolanda, he might live out his life.
 On its south side lay civilisation and safety, while to the north was wilderness and anarchy.

 But the Wall and its political connotations aren’t the only thing Game of Thrones borrows from antiquity.
 Here are a few more: